-Remarkably, energy savings is only half the story.
-There are also dozens of new, and not so new, inventions that produce energy in new ways and therefore can contribute to stretching or replacing our supplies of fossil fuels.
+There are dozens of new, and not so new, inventions that produce useful energy in new ways and therefore can contribute to stretching or replacing our supplies of conventional fuels.
 If we diversify and decentralize energy production, National and Regional security will be greatly enhanced, and energy prices can stabilize again, or even drop permanently.

 AMBIENT HEAT: Heat is available for free from environmental sources like the Sun for heating water, building materials, or air.
 Heat can also be stored, or conserved, by using insulation methods.
 So, it can be gathered when it is freely available and used when it is needed.
 But Ambient Heat can also be used as an energy source.
 In 1900, Nikola Tesla described an invention to use the heat in the ambient air to drive an engine to produce mechanical energy and refrigerated air as a by-product.
 On a warming planet, this is the ideal energy source.
-Methods to accomplish this have been demonstrated using compressed air, such as the work of Bob Neal.
-But even more amazing methods of tapping energy from ambient heat have been developed using Carbon dioxide gas.
-There are also a number of solid-state methods that convert heat directly into electricity, like the nano-diode arrays of Charles Brown and the Mono-thermal junction of Walter Lovell which converts temperature directly into electricity.
+Methods to accomplish this have also been demonstrated using compressed air, such as the work of Bob Neal.
+But even more amazing methods of tapping energy from ambient heat have been developed using Carbon dioxide as the working fluid.
+There are also a number of solid-state methods that convert heat directly into electricity, like the nano-diode arrays of Charles Brown that rectify Infrared Radiation, and the Mono-thermal junction of Walter Lovell which converts temperature directly into electricity.

 CENTRIFUGAL FORCE: Centrifugal force is generally not believed to be a source of energy.
 It is simply a FORCE that acts internally on all rotating objects, and therefore cannot be harnessed for the production of energy.
 Recently, this problem has been overcome.
 Very simple apparatus with swinging pendulums and levers have demonstrated that energy CAN be extracted from centrifugal force, when an unbalanced oscillation between centrifugal force and gravity is created.
 The Two-stage Mechanical Oscillator of Veljko Milkovic is just such a machine.
 In the 1970s and 1980s, Bruce DePalma did extensive research into the characteristics of Centrifugal force, and discovered it was a manifestation of variations in INERTIA itself.
 In the 1970s, a Syrian farmer discovered that centrifugal force could be used to lift water against gravity, using his Messias Machine.
 There is also extensive historic evidence that Johann Bessler produced a mechanically powered engine, way back in 1712.
-One thing is now sure, with the right mechanical arrangement, an engine that is powered by centrifugal force can be made.
+At this point, the evidence is extremely strong, that with the right mechanical arrangement, an engine powered by centrifugal force can be built.

 HEAT PUMPS: Heat pump technology is well established in the commercial markets.
 Your refrigerator is a heat pump.
 Your air-conditioner is a heat pump.
 But there are many more uses for heat pumps, and many ways to make them more efficient.
 Heat pumps can be used to gather heat from the Sun, from the Earth and from the Ocean, as well as deliver or remove heat from buildings.
 Heat pumps are an established technology for gathering heat from the environment and putting it where you want it at low cost.